Seattle Schools Offering Management Courses

 Doctor of Philosophy in Business Administration

 PhD candidates select 1 of 7 specializations: accounting, finance, information systems, management, marketing, operations management, and technology entrepreneurship.
-Students must also complete at least 2 minor fields of study, 1 concerning research methods and another in a topic such as microeconomics, statistics, sociological theory, or industrial organization theory.
+Students must also complete at least 2 minor fields of study, 1 concerning research methods and another in a topic such as economics, computer science, sociology, statistics, law, psychology, and mathematics.
 A research paper and dissertation are required.

 Bellevue College awards a certificate in project management and an associate's degree in business management through the Institute for Business and Information Technology.
 In addition, the school's Health Sciences, Education, and Wellness Institute offers a bachelor's degree program in healthcare technology and management.